qubit999/pico-p2p-lora-chat-cpp/README.md

     git clone https://github.com/yourusername/pico-p2p-lora-chat.git
     ```

-2. Open the project in Arduino IDE.
+2. Open the project in Arduino IDE and adjust `radio.setFrequency(868.0);` to match your region (default setting: 868 MHz).

 3. Select the correct board and port:
-    - Board: `Raspberry Pi Pico`
+    - Board: `Raspberry Pi Pico/RP2040/RP2350`
     - Port: Select the appropriate port for your Pico 2W

 4. Upload the code to the Pico 2W.